-Newsflash: Four of the top ten foreign films of 2018 are French!
+Newsflash: Four of the top ten foreign films that appeared in 2018 are French!

 True, they are subtitled: unless you speak fluent French, it would be difficult to follow the rapid-fire dialogue and the sardonic twists of phrases.

-Still, you will find nary a special effect, nor much CGI – computer generated imagery in French language films.
+Still, you won't find a special effect, nor much CGI – computer generated imagery in French language films.

 That was a spoiler!